What are SYNJARDY and SYNJARDY XR?

 SYNJARDY or SYNJARDY XR may cause serious side effects, including:

 Ketoacidosis (increased ketones in your blood or urine).
-Ketoacidosis is a serious condition, which may need to be treated in the hospital.
+Ketoacidosis is a serious condition, which needs to be treated in the hospital.
 Ketoacidosis may lead to death.
 Ketoacidosis occurs in people with type 1 diabetes and can also occur in people with type 2 diabetes taking SYNJARDY or SYNJARDY XR, even if blood sugar is less than 250 mg/dL.
 Ketoacidosis has also happened in people with diabetes who were sick or who had surgery during treatment with SYNJARDY or SYNJARDY XR.
-Stop taking SYNJARDY or SYNJARDY XR and call your doctor right away if you get any of the following symptoms, and, if possible, check for ketones in your urine:
+Stop taking SYNJARDY or SYNJARDY XR and call your healthcare provider right away or go to the nearest hospital emergency room if you get any of the following symptoms, and, if possible, check for ketones in your urine:

 - stomach-area (abdominal) pain